 '''

+var express = require('express'),

+router = express.Router(),

-var home = require('../controllers/home'),
+home = require('../controllers/home'),

 image = require('../controllers/image');

-module.exports.initialize = function(app) {
+module.exports = function(app) {

-app.get('/', home.index);
+router.get('/', home.index);

-app.get('/images/:image_id', image.index);

-app.post('/images/:image_id', image.index);
+router.get('/images/:image_id', image.index);

-app.post('/images', image.create);
+router.post('/images', image.create);

-app.post('/images/:image_id/like', image.like);
+router.post('/images/:image_id/like', image.like);

-app.post('/images/:image_id/comment', image.comment);
+router.post('/images/:image_id/comment', image.comment);

+app.use(router);

 };

 '''

-Right off the bat, we declare variables for both of our controllers and require each from the controllers folder (we haven't yet created these files but that's coming up next).
-Then, we export a module that contains an initialize function, which accepts our application as its only parameter.
-Inside the module, we define each of our routes.
+Right off the bat, we declare a router variable and require each from the controllers folder to assign each application route (we haven't yet created these files but that's coming up next).
+Here, we are assigning each route to its corresponding function in the controllers.
+Then, we export a module that, when invoked by itself, will attach all these routes to the app instance.

-The first parameter for a route is the string value of the route itself, which can contain variable values as sub paths.
-You can see with second app.get, we assign a route value of '/image/:image_id' that basically equates to '/image/ANYVALUE' in the browser address bar.
-When we write the image.index controller, you will see how to retrieve the value for :image_id and use it within the controller function itself.
+The first parameter for a route is the string value of the route itself, which can contain variable values as subpaths.
+You can see with second router.get, we assign a route value of /images/:image_id that basically equates to /image/ANYVALUE in the browser address bar.
+When we write the image.index controller, you will see how to retrieve the value for :image id and use it within the controller function itself.